 Spacing: 6 to 12 inches apart in all directions

-How to Plant:
+How to Plant

-Start seeds early indoors for transplanting outdoors about 6 to 8 weeks before the last frost date (see Starting Annual Flowers Indoors).
-In warmer climates, sow seeds directly into planting areas and cover with approximately 1/4 inch of soil.
+Start zinnia seeds early indoors for transplanting outdoors about 6 to 8 weeks before the last frost date (see Starting Annual Flowers Indoors).
+In warmer climates, sow seeds directly into planting areas and cover lightly with soil.
 Water thoroughly and thin to 6 to 12 inches apart after seedlings have sprouted.
-Once established, zinnia flowers are easy to grow and will thrive in many conditions, even if left unattended.
+Once established, flowers will thrive in many conditions, even if left unattended.

 Fertilize monthly with an organic bloom boosting fertilizer once plants have started flowering.
 Pinch the spent blooms off to extend the blooming season.
 Mulch to conserve moisture, prevent weeds and improve aesthetics.
-Zinnia will not survive a hard frost or freeze.
+Zinnias will not survive a hard frost or freeze.

-Seed Saving Instructions:
+Seed Saving Instructions